 - if <player.item_in_hand.material.name> == diamond_sword: - narrate "You have a diamond sword!"

-.material.name is guaranteed to always return just the material name, making this comparison safe from any item-detail-changes or future Denizen changes.
-The only risk is that the name of the material might change in a future Minecraft version (this would be harder to avoid - luckily, this happens very rarely and usually you'll know it's coming when it does.
+With either of these options, the only risk is that the name of the material might change in a future Minecraft version (this would be harder to avoid - luckily, this happens very rarely and usually you'll know it's coming when it does.
 If you really want to protect against it, you could do

 == <item[diamond_sword].material.name>: to rely on the autoconversion that would be added in Denizen when a rename happens, but you don't really need to).